 - Growing bamboo improves soil quality and helps rebuild eroded soil.
 The extensive root system of bamboo holds soil together, prevents soil erosion, and retains water in the watershed.

 - Other plants can benefit from bamboo growth.
 The National Library of Medicine expands on this benefit: “This amazing plant has unique rapid growth and can play an important role in protecting our planet from pollution and improving the soil.
 Bamboo can be used as a biofuel, food, and for architecture and construction applications and plays a large role in the local economy by creating job opportunities.”

 - Bamboo grows naturally and quickly without the need for agricultural tending and large diesel exhaust-spewing tractors to plant seeds and cultivate the soil.
 And just as grass grows almost as soon as you finish cutting it, “bamboo regrows after harvesting and after it is mature, bamboo can be harvested every single year for the life of the plant.

-Feel free to snuggle up with our Degree 5 Bamboo Sheets or do your own research and see what all the fuss is about.
+Feel free to snuggle up with our Degree 5 Bamboo Sheets or do your own research and see what all the hype is about.
 We are confident the dreamy and environmentally sustainable results will leave you cool, comfy, and happy with your bamboo fabric purchase!